Using the Microsoft My Sign-Ins Portal

 Note that if you want to sign out of your Microsoft account on the Settings menu, you should use the option to review your devices above.

-- Then click Sign out everywhere in the profile section.
+- Then click Sign out everywhere.

 2. Click OK to confirm you want to sign out of all web browser sessions and all devices that are currently signed in to Microsoft.